 This is such a simple recipe, you’re going to love it!
 Now, you can prepare a loaf of easy pumpkin quickbread in minutes and have it in the oven baking.
 Here’s how to make it:

-- Combine Dry Ingredients — In a mixing bowl, whisk together the flour, salt, baking powder, baking soda, and spices.
-Pour the flour mixture into the pumpkin mixture and stir until just combined.
-Add optional nuts if using.
+- Combine Dry Ingredients — In a mixing bowl, whisk together everything from the flour to the spices.

 - Combine Wet Ingredients — In a separate bowl, combine the sugar, vegetable oil, applesauce, pumpkin, and vinegar.
 Stir to combine.
 Set aside.